tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/图片处理/队列接口/更新队列_intl_en.md

 ## Feature Description

-This API is used to update a media processing queue.
+This API is used to update an image processing queue.

 <div class="rno-api-explorer">
     <div class="rno-api-explorer-inner">